In This Article

 Best Growing Conditions for Jade Plants

 Jade plants are succulents, and they grow best in dry conditions with bright light, low humidity, and cool temperatures.
-It's important to plant your jade in a fast-draining soil.
+It's important to plant your jade in fast-draining soil.
 Use a ready-made potting mix formulated for cacti or succulents.

-Choose a spot in a south-facing window—shoot for at least four hours of direct sunlight each day—to give your jade plant the brightest light possible indoors.
-To create that signature reddish tinge on the paddle-shaped, dark green leaves, display your jade in a spot with more bright, direct light.
+Choose a spot in a south-facing window; shoot for at least four hours of direct sunlight each day to give your jade plant the brightest light possible indoors.
+To create that signature reddish tinge on the paddle-shaped dark-green leaves, display your jade in a spot with more bright, direct light.

-If your space regularly goes outside this range during very hot or very cold weather, it's a good idea to modulate your jade plant's temperature by moving it away from the window on cold nights during the winter and on the hottest summer days.
+If your space regularly goes outside this range during very hot or very cold weather, it's a good idea to modulate your jade plant's temperature by moving it away from windows on cold nights during the winter and on the hottest summer days.
 Variegated jades may benefit from being displayed a few feet back from a window in bright, indirect light.

 Because jade plants grow very slowly indoors, young plants are ideal for use in dish gardens.
 Some specimens, particularly those that are pot-bound or mature, will sprout little white or pink flowers in wintertime.
 If your jade is in a space that has the lights on at night, moving it to a place that's dark at night in the fall can help to promote blooming, which is triggered by the longer nights in winter.

-How to Care for Jade Plants
+How to Propagate Jade Plants

-How to Propagate Jade Plants Via Stem Cuttings
+How to Propagate Jade Plants via Stem Cuttings

-Step 1: Use a clean, sharp blade to cut a thick stem with healthy-looking leaves that is three to five inches long.
-Remove the leaves on the lower half of the stem, then set the cutting in a sunny spot for a few days to allow the cut end to form a callus.
+Step 1: Use a clean, sharp blade to cut a thick stem with healthy-looking leaves that's three to five inches long.
+Remove the leaves on the lower half of the stem, and then set the cutting in a sunny spot for a few days to allow the cut end to form a callus.
 You'll know this has happened when the cut portion is firm and lighter in color.

-Step 3: Keep the cutting out of direct sunlight until after new growth appears, which should be in three to four weeks.
+Step 3: Keep the cutting out of direct sunlight until after new growth appears, which should be within three to four weeks.
 Then, gradually move it closer to a window with bright sunlight.
 Water sparingly during this time.

-How to Propagate Jade Plants Via Leaf Cuttings
+How to Propagate Jade Plants via Leaf Cuttings

 Step 1: Use a clean, sharp blade to remove a large, healthy-looking leaf from your jade plant’s stem.

-Step 2: Place the leaf onto dry succulent soil and leave it in a place out of direct sunlight until you observe root growth from the end of the leaf.
+Step 2: Place the leaf onto dry succulent soil, and leave it in a place out of direct sunlight until you observe root growth from the end of the leaf.
 You can also use a mix of half succulent potting mix and half perlite or vermiculite to lighten up the soil texture, which can help with propagation success.
-Apply optional rooting hormone to the cut end of the leaf to help the process along.
+Apply optional rooting hormone to the cut end of the leaf to help speed the process along.

-Step 3: Look for tiny new roots to sprout from the cut end of the leaf—which can take as long as several weeks.
+Step 3: Look for tiny new roots to sprout from the cut end of the leaf, which can take as long as several weeks.
 The original leaf will shrivel up as new growth appears.

 Step 4: Place the rooted leaf in a small pot filled with a fast-draining soil mix such as a perlite-sand blend.
-New growth will appear and the original leaf will shrivel completely as the roots are established.
+New growth will appear, and the original leaf will shrivel completely as the roots are established.